The best Speechify alternative for Mac in 2026

 Cons

-- No system-wide hotkey — you read inside their app
+- No system-wide hotkey — you read inside their app, not in Safari or Notes

 - Daily character cap on every paid tier

-- Mac client is a web wrapper, not a Mac app
+- Mac client is a web wrapper, not a native app

 3. Voice Dream Reader